rrwick/Deepbinner/README.md

 <p align="center"><img src="images/logo-stripes-dna.png" alt="Deepbinner" width="100%"></p>

 Deepbinner is a tool for demultiplexing barcoded [Oxford Nanopore](https://nanoporetech.com/) sequencing reads.
-It does this with a deep [convolutional neural network](https://adeshpande3.github.io/adeshpande3.github.io/A-Beginner's-Guide-To-Understanding-Convolutional-Neural-Networks/) classifier, using many of the [architectural advances](https://towardsdatascience.com/neural-network-architectures-156e5bad51ba) that have proven successful in the field of image classification.
-Unlike other demultiplexers (e.g. Albacore and [Porechop](https://github.com/rrwick/Porechop)), Deepbinner identifies barcodes from the raw signal (a.k.a. squiggle).
-This gives it greater sensitivity resulting in fewer unclassified reads.
-It also allows you to demultiplex raw fast5 files, which is useful if you need to run signal-level analyses (like [Nanopolish](https://github.com/jts/nanopolish)) on your samples.
+It does this with a deep [convolutional neural network](https://adeshpande3.github.io/adeshpande3.github.io/A-Beginner's-Guide-To-Understanding-Convolutional-Neural-Networks/) classifier, using many of the [architectural advances](https://towardsdatascience.com/neural-network-architectures-156e5bad51ba) that have proven successful in image classification.
+Unlike other demultiplexers (e.g. Albacore and [Porechop](https://github.com/rrwick/Porechop)), Deepbinner identifies barcodes from the raw signal (a.k.a. squiggle) which gives it greater sensitivity and fewer unclassified reads.

+Reasons to use Deepbinner:
+* You want to minimise the number of unclassified reads.
+* You plan on running signal-level downstream analyses (like [Nanopolish](https://github.com/jts/nanopolish)).
+Deepbinner can [demultiplex the fast5 files](#using-deepbinner-before-basecalling) which makes this easier.

+Reasons to not use Deepbinner:
+* You only have basecalled reads not the raw fast5 files (which Deepbinner requires).
+* You have a small/slow computer.
+Deepbinner is more computationally intensive than [Porechop](https://github.com/rrwick/Porechop).
+* You used a sequencing/barcoding kit other than [the ones Deepbinner was trained on](#available-trained-models).